Haidra-Org/hordelib/docs/comfyui-bridge.md

   PCIe round-trip each way, every job) to host a few hundred MB of autoencoder, when a genuine shortfall would only mean a tiled decode.
 Eviction remains possible when free VRAM cannot host even the support weights themselves.
+- `ModelPatcher.unpatch_model`: restore the recorded CPU tensors instead of copying weights back from the device (see the section above).
 - `text_encoder_initial_device`: load text encoders on CPU first.
 - `comfy.lora.calculate_weight`: repair malformed "diff" patch tuples.
 - `IsChangedCache.get`: prompt-change logging.